Ludwig Rhesa: Other Lithuanian texts

 In addition to manuscripts by Donelaitis, Rhesa also owned Lithuanian texts by Christian Gottlieb Mielcke and Adam Friedrich Schimmelpfennig.
 In 1980, researchers discovered a published copy of Mielcke's 332-line Lithuanian poem Pilkainis.
 The copy is missing publisher's information, but it is believed that the publication was prepared and published by Rhesa around 1820–1825.

 In 1824, Rhesa published a 70-page collection of 96 fables by Aesop and Christian Fürchtegott Gellert translated into Lithuanian and six Lithuanian fables by Kristijonas Donelaitis.
 Rhesa added a Lithuanian introduction which is one of a few original Lithuanian texts authored by him.
 Unlike other publications, the collection of fables was intended for less educated villagers, therefore the introduction briefly and simply explained was fables are and described biography of Aesop.
 Donelaitis' fables likely served as an inspiration to the six fables of Simonas Stanevičius published in 1829 (the publication also included Donelaitis' texts).

 In 1811, he wrote a history of the 100-year old Lithuanian language seminar at the University of Königsberg in German.
 The work remained unpublished until a Lithuanian translation was prepared and published in 2003.
-The work was accompanied by a 81-line Lithuanian poem in dactylic hexameter which was published in 1824.
+The work was accompanied by an 81-line Lithuanian poem in dactylic hexameter which was published in 1824.
 It is a panegyric thanking for teaching Lithuanian language, criticizing the pope, and praising Martin Luther, Duke Albert, and King Frederick William I. Another Lithuanian panegyric by Rhesa was published in 1816 and 1818.
 His poem praising King Frederick William III of Prussia, Tsar Alexander I of Russia, Emperor Francis I of Austria for their victory over Napoleon was included in an ornate publication with poems in 43 languages celebrating the victory.

 Rhesa had more Lithuanian texts which remained unpublished, including numerous Lithuanian folk songs and proverbs.
 He compiled an unfinished German–Lithuanian dictionary of spoken language based on Donelaitis' texts and Lithuanian folklore.
 Surviving records show that he drafted content for the letters B, D, G, I, J. It is known that Rhesa wrote at least two Lithuanian poems, one dedicated to the 100th anniversary of the Lithuanian language seminar at the University of Königsberg and another praising the victory of the coalition against the First French Empire.
 Rhesa also attempted to recruit Endrikis Budrius to write a history of Lithuania in Lithuanian.